-Starts a new process and informs pbs_mom to start tracking it.
+Starts a specified executable and directs pbs_mom to start monitoring its lifecycle and resource usage.

 '''

-pbs_track j <JOBID> [-b] <executable> [args]
+pbs track -j <JOBID> [-b] [-a] <executable> [args]

 '''

 The pbs_track command tells a pbs_mom daemon to monitor the lifecycle and resource usage of the process that it launches using exec().
-The pbs_mom is told about this new process via the Task Manager API, using tm_adopt().
-The process must also be associated with a job that already exists on the pbs_mom.
+The pbs_mom is told about this new process via the Task Manager API, using $tm_adopt()$.
+The process must also be associated with a job that already exists on the pbs_mom .

-By default, pbs_track will send its PID to Torque via tm_adopt().
-It will then perform an exec(), causing <executable> to run with the supplied arguments. pbs_track will not return until the launched process has completed because it becomes the launched process.
+By default, pbs_track will send its PID to Torque via $tm_adopt()$.
+It will then perform an exec(), causing executable> to run with the supplied arguments. pbs_track will not return until the launched process has completed because it becomes the launched process.

-This command can be considered related to the pbsdsh command which uses the tm_spawn() API call.
-The pbsdsh command asks a pbs_mom to launch and track a new process on behalf of a job.
+This command can be considered related to the pbsdsh command which uses the tm_spawn () API call.
+The pbsdsh command instructs a pbs_mom to launch and track a new process on behalf of a job.
 When it is not desirable or possible for the pbs_mom to spawn processes for a job, pbs_track can be used to allow an external entity to launch a process and include it as part of a job.